apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithZephyr.md

           - cmsis  # required by the ARM port
 ```

-It is recommended to set the `revision` to a tagged version of Zephyr instead of always getting the main revision, which could have changing APIs.
+- It is recommended to set the `revision` to a tagged version of Zephyr instead of always getting the main revision, which could have changing APIs.
+- Also, please note that depending on what architecture you are targeting, you may need to add more/different targets to the `name-allowlist`, which is useful to get needed dependencies when compiling a project from a CI.
+See the [Zephyr workflow from swift-embedded-examples](https://github.com/swiftlang/swift-embedded-examples/blob/main/.github/workflows/build-zephyr.yml) for an example of setting up a CI for Zephyr.

 Next, set the `ZEPHYR_BASE` environment variable to tell `west` where the Zephyr workspace is located: